Self-Organized Higgs Criticality: CFT Interpretation

 The 5D model we have described has given dynamics to this picture, where what was an external parameter has been promoted to a coupling in the theory which has nontrivial RG evolution.
 In Figure~\ref{fig:dynamicalconflost}, we give a cartoon of what the model we explore achieves.
 In~\cite{Kaplan:2009kr}, in the case that parameters are chosen to put the theory in a conformal window, there are explicit UV and IR fixed points, both nontrivial.
 Moving in and out of the conformal window is achieved by varying those external parameters, with the fixed points merging at its threshold.
 In the case of our model, the idea is that the theory begins at or flows quickly to an IR fixed point which has been demoted by a slightly relevant deformation of the theory to a quasi-fixed point.
 The theory tracks this IR quasi-fixed point until it disappears after annihilating its associated UV quasi-fixed point.
 Under further RG flow, scaling dimensions become complex with a corresponding discrete scaling law, the theory becomes unstable, and the instability is potentially resolved by condensates.
 The theory can also begin and remain near the UV quasi-fixed point, in principle, corresponding to taking the tuned boundary condition for the bulk scalar that picks out the other slower-growing solution.

 When the instability is rectified by condensates, the approximate conformal invariance is broken spontaneously.
-There are different options for this breaking, with two operators in the theory that can pick vacuum expectation values (at least in this model).
+There are different options for this breaking.
 The Higgs itself can form a vacuum expectation value, likely along with condensates of the operator that is driving the theory towards the instability.
 This option gives a Higgs mass and 4D effective VEV that is not typically suppressed in comparison with the 5D KK scale or its dual picture compositeness scale.
-The other option, associated with the massless Higgs we seek, is that the marginally relevant operator driving the theory instead takes a VEV just at the threshold of Higgs criticality in the low energy 4D theory.
-The option taken by the theory depends on the underlying structure, which will determine the most attractive channel for symmetry breaking.
+There are other options, however.
+It is known that the phase structure of superconductivity can be quite rich, allowing for condensates with inhomogeneous spatial configurations such as stripes or crystalline structure, and this has been reproduced in the holographic context~\cite{Hartnoll:2016apf}.

 A dynamical dilaton field, corresponding to the condensates of operators in the CFT and fluctuations about these points in field space, has a potential that depends on which operators take on VEVs, and its potential selects the most attractive channel for resolving the tachyon.
 The extra-dimensional modulus field, the radion, is the dual to this dilaton.
+Finding the classical extrema of the 5D effective potential corresponds to identifying the vacuum state of the dual CFT.

 When sourced operators with nontrivial scaling dimension take on vacuum expectation values, approximate conformal invariance is spontaneously broken, and the dilaton potential is nontrivial (more than a scale-invariant quartic).
 If the potential has a nontrivial minimum, the resulting mass of the dilaton particle is proportional to the degree of explicit breaking of conformal symmetry.
 In our picture, as a function of the gap of the CFT associated with a VEV of a marginally relevant operator $O_\epsilon$, an IR tachyon instability eventually emerges for smaller values of $\langle O_\epsilon \rangle$, in the regime of discrete scale invariance.
 At this point the VEV $\langle O_H \rangle$ turns on in addition to $\langle O_\epsilon \rangle$.